Hashcracky/Hashcracky-Hashcat-Rules/README.md

     - `poggle`: prepending and toggle alphabetical characters
 - `jabbercracky_post_process`: A rule demonstrating that when doing multi-rule configurations, having a smaller secondary rule set at the end will be more efficient.
-An example rule of creating a specific rule for post processing other rule chains.
+An example rule of creating a specific rule for post-processing other rule chains.